CLEARANCE TESTS AND MICTURITION

 Urine Protein (Proteinuria)

-Excess protein in urine.
+Excess protein in urine is a sign of kidney damage.
 A positive dipstick test (1+ or above) should be validated with an albumin-specific dipstick or albumin-to-creatinine ratio.

 Microalbuminuria

 A sensitive dipstick test that detects trace amounts of albumin in urine.
-Recommended for individuals vulnerable to renal disease (diabetes, high blood pressure).
+Recommended for individuals vulnerable to renal disease—especially those with diabetes and high blood pressure.

 Creatinine Clearance

-Compares creatinine level in blood to creatinine level in a 24-hour urine sample.
+Compares creatinine levels in blood to creatinine levels in a 24-hour urine sample.
 Determines how much waste products the kidneys filter out per minute.

 Cystatin C